Secondary surveillance radar: Secondary radar

 Secondary surveillance LVA antenna array (flat rectangle, top) mounted on an ASR-9 primary airport surveillance radar parabolic dish antenna (curved rectangle, bottom).

 The need to be able to identify aircraft more easily and reliably led to another wartime radar development, the Identification Friend or Foe (IFF) systems, which had been created as a means of positively identifying friendly aircraft from unknowns.
-The first systems, Mark I und Mark II, were limited to receiving a transmitted pulse and retransmitting it after amplification.
+The first systems, Mark I and Mark II, were limited to receiving a transmitted pulse and retransmitting it after amplification.
 Transponder were only activated when ordered to.

 Starting with the Mark III system the reply was transmitted in a separate frequency band (157 MHz to 187 MHz), which required a receiver for this band in the Radar equipment.

 In 1943 a joint British-American project of the United States Naval Research Laboratory under the lead of Vivian Bowden developed the IFF Mark V, which was adopted for mass production under the designation United Nations Beacon (UNB).
 The IFF Mark V system already used the L-Band in the frequency range between 950 MHz to 1150 MHz.
 After further development it became to Mark X, but still was a very basic system, which used 12 channels with a frequency separation of 17 MHz between the channels, but did not yet allow individual identification for an aircraft.

 Further development led to the IFF Mark X system with Mode 1, Mode 2 und Mode 3 which used pulse coded interrogations to specify the Mode and pulse coded replies that provided 64 individual identifications for aircraft.
 The U.S. specifications were provided in 1952 to NATO for adoption and use of the system by NATO states.^{,} The X was intended to be a placeholder for a at a later time to be determined final designation, but would later become the number 10 from in the roman numeral system.
 As a consequence new versions were then called Mode XI and Mode XII.
 IFF Mark XI was however only used for a short time for the use of coded interrogations and replies^{AN/APX-35} ^{Transponder} and nearly directly to IFF Mark XII.
 The addition of the Selective Identification Feature (SIF) to provide selective identification of aircraft, is the equivalent to the later by ICAO specified SPI pulse and was provided in 1959 by the U.S. to NATO states.